-Texas was the only entity identified with a published RfD for PFOSA (acid form; TXCEQ 2016) and was used for calculation of PFOSA action levels.
-The Texas guidance also includes inhalation Reference Concentration (RfC) for acid forms of PFBS, PFHxS, PFOS, PFBA, PFNA, PFDA and PFDoDA, The RfC values were derived using route-to-route extrapolation from oral RfD values.
+Texas was the only entity identified with a published RfD for PFOSA (acid form; TXCEQ 2016) and was used for calculation of PFOSA- action levels.
+The Texas guidance also includes inhalation Reference Concentration (RfC) for acid forms of PFBS, PFHxS, PFOS, PFBA, PFNA, PFDA and PFDoDA.
+The RfC values were derived using route-to-route extrapolation from oral

+RfD values.
 Based on the review by the toxicologists involved, effects in laboratory studies for these compounds did not appear to be route-specific.
 The RfC values only come into play in calculation of soil action levels, due to an assumed inhalation exposure to these compounds via airborne dust.
 With the exception of PFBS, consideration of the RfC in calculation of direct-exposure action levels for soil did not significantly affect action levels based on incidental ingestion only.

-Research published by the USEPA suggests a potential cancer risk for adults associated with long-term exposure to and/or perfluorooctanoic acid and proposed a cancer slope factor of 0.07 mg/kg-day (USEPA 2016b).
+Research published by the USEPA suggests a potential cancer risk for adults associated with long-term exposure to perfluorooctanoic acid and proposed a cancer slope factor of 0.07 (mg/kg-day)-1 (ATSDR 2021).
 The California EPA has published studies of potential cancer concerns for both perfluorooctanoic acid and perfluorooctane sulfonate (CAEPA 2019a).
 Cancer slope factors proposed by the agency are currently under review.
+An alternative and much more stringent cancer slope factor for PFOA of 2.93E+04 (mg/kg-day)-1 is proposed in the supporting technical document for development of an MCL for this compound (USEPA 2023a).
+A cancer slope factor is proposed for PFOS of 3.95E+01 (mg/kg-day)-1 in a related MCL document (USEPA 2023b).
+Both documents are under public review as of the date of this HIDOH guidance.
+Finalized cancer slope factors will be incorporated into HIDOH guidance as appropriate, anticipated by the end of 2023.

-As discussed below, higher confidence is placed in noncancer studies for generation of risk-based action levels for these compounds.
-The resulting action levels are intended to be protective of young, developing children.
-The action levels fall within the range of action levels based on an acceptable, excess cancer risk of 10-4 to 10-6 and are assumed to be adequately protective of both noncancer risks (hazards) to children as well cancer risk to adults.
-The same conclusion was reached in the USEPA assessment of toxicity (USEPA 2016b)
+Current noncancer-based action levels for PFOA- based on a Reference Dose published by ATSDR (2021) are lower than cancer-based action levels and therefore take precedence.
+Noncancer hazards are intended to be protective of young, developing children.
+The action level presented for PFOA fall within the range of action levels based on an excess cancer risk of 10-4 to 10-6 and is assumed to be adequately protective of both noncancer risks (hazards) to children as well cancer risk to adults.
+Action levels presented for PFOS- are similarly based on noncancer health concerns.
+If adopted, a proposed cancer slope factor for PFOS presented in the draft, USEPA MCL document could result in a cancer-based action level for PFOS that is lower than the level based on noncancer concerns and would therefore take precedence (USEPA 2023a).